Taiharuru River

 The Taiharuru River is a river of the Northland Region of New Zealand's North Island.
-It flows predominantly northeast from its sources east of Whangarei, emptying into the southern end of Ngunguru Bay.
+It flows predominantly northeast from its sources east of Whangārei, emptying into the southern end of Ngunguru Bay.
 About half of the river's length is a silty drowned valley.

 The New Zealand Ministry for Culture and Heritage gives a translation of "resounding sea" for Taiharuru.